FOREX-Dollar holds just below 150 yen ahead of busy central bank, data-packed week

 By Rae Wee and Alun John

-SINGAPORE, Oct 30 (Reuters) - The U.S. dollar held steady in cautious trade on Monday though the yen managed to stay on the stronger side of 150 per dollar, as traders looked ahead to several major central bank meetings and a slew of economic data releases this week.
+SINGAPORE/LONDON, Oct 30 (Reuters) - The U.S. dollar eased a touch on Monday, and the yen managed to stay on the stronger side of 150 per dollar, as traders looked ahead to several major central bank meetings and a slew of economic data releases this week.

-The Bank of Japan kicks off its two-day monetary policy meeting on Monday, leading a week which will also see interest rate decisions from the U.S. Federal Reserve and the Bank of England.
+The Bank of Japan (BOJ) kicked off its two-day monetary policy meeting on Monday, leading a week that will also see interest rate decisions from the U.S. Federal Reserve and the Bank of England (BoE).

-A PMI data deluge, inflation figures in the euro zone and U.S. nonfarm payrolls at the end of the week will also be competing for the top of traders' minds.
+A deluge of purchasing managers' surveys, euro zone inflation and GDP data, and U.S. nonfarm payrolls at the end of the week will also be competing for the top of traders' minds.

-"It's definitely a busy week," said Carol Kong, a currency strategist at Commonwealth Bank of Australia.
+"It is another busy week for FX markets, with important central bank meetings taking place around the world and some top-tier macro data too, said Chris Turner global head of markets at ING in a morning note.

-"The BOJ meeting will be the most interesting one (given) heightened speculation over a policy tweak at this meeting."
+"On paper, there should not be enough out there to knock the dollar's dominance this week, but focus on the U.S. quarterly refunding could throw some curveballs."

 "October’s jobs report takes on added importance on the back of September’s dramatic outcome, when net of revisions the cumulative payroll gain was 455k.
 The report will help to determine whether September was more signal or noise," said BNP Paribas analysts in a note.